DIY Pond filter

 I wanted something that was athletically pleasing and easy to maintain (as in almost zero maintenance).

-My ponds are for enjoyment, i want to relax.
+My ponds are for enjoyment, I want to relax.
 I don’t want to create more work for myself.

-The pond filters i build are known as bog or wetland filters.
+The pond filters I build are known as bog or wetland filters.

 They are cheap!
 Easy to make and incredibly effective at keeping a pond clean and clear.
+Best of all these filters use mother nature, making them very easy to maintain.

 Equipment needed to create a bog filter